-25. Plaintiff Sergio Brito is a 37-year-old citizen of Mexico who has been detained by ICE in Calhoun since December 9, 2019.
+31. Plaintiff Sergio Brito is a 37-year-old citizen of Mexico who has been detained by ICE in Calhoun since December 9, 2019.
 As a result of the conditions of confinement at Calhoun, Mr. Brito is at high risk of contracting COVID-19.

-26. Plaintiff Guo Yan Lin Castro is a 45-year-old citizen of China who has been detained by ICE in Calhoun since October 2019.
+32. Plaintiff Guo Yan Lin Castro is a 45-year-old citizen of China who has been detained by ICE in Calhoun since October 2019.
 Ms. Castro suffers from gastroenteritis and severe depression, for which she takes medication.
-The extent of Ms. Castro's particular medical vulnerability is unknown, pending receipt of medical records.
-Regardless, as a result of the conditions of confinement at Calhoun, Ms. Castro is at high risk of contracting COVID-19.
+As a result of the conditions of confinement at Calhoun, Ms. Castro is at high risk of contracting COVID-19.

-27. Plaintiff Ruby Briselda Escobar is a 31-year-old citizen of El Salvador who was detained by ICE at Calhoun from November 18, 2018 to April 6, 2020.
+33. Plaintiff Ruby Briselda Escobar20 is a 31-year-old citizen of El Salvador who was detained by ICE at Calhoun from November 18, 2018 to April 6, 2020.
 After she moved to intervene in this action, Ms. Escobar was released by ICE under an order of supervision and release conditions.
 She remains subject to redetention at any time.
 Ms. Escobar suffers from several health problems, including a brain aneurysm and heart problems that cause her to experience chest pain, difficulty breathing, weakness, and sweating.
 Ms. Escobar developed her brain aneurysm in 2013, as a result of injuries she sustained while held hostage and tortured by human traffickers.
 Because of her brain aneurysm, she has headaches, dizziness, nausea, vomiting, double vision, trouble speaking clearly, and forgetfulness.
 As a result of her brain aneurysm and heart problems, Ms. Escobar is at high risk for severe illness or death if she contracts COVID-19.

-&lt;sup>11 Although she remains a plaintiff in this action, Ms. Escobar is not seeking to represent the class or subclass.
+20 Although she remains a plaintiff in this action, Ms. Escobar is not seeking to represent the class or subclass.

-28. Plaintiff Jose Mauricio Garcia Toledo is a 45-year-old citizen of Mexico who has been detained by ICE in Calhoun since February 2020.
+34. Plaintiff Jose Mauricio Garcia Toledo is a 45-year-old citizen of Mexico who has been detained by ICE in Calhoun since February 2020.
 As a result of the conditions of confinement at Calhoun, Mr. Brito is at high risk of contracting COVID-19.

-29. Plaintiff Jose Gomez Santiz is a 23-year-old citizen of Mexico who has been detained by ICE since January 2020.
-He was transferred to Calhoun from Gratriot County Jail on February 14, 2020, and has been detained at Calhoun since.
+35. Plaintiff Jose Gomez Santiz is a 23-year-old citizen of Mexico who has been detained by ICE since January 2020.
+He was transferred to Calhoun from Gratiot County Jail in Ithaca, Michigan on February 14, 2020, and has been detained at Calhoun since then.
 As a result of the conditions of confinement at Calhoun, Mr. Gomez Santiz is at high risk of contracting COVID-19.

-30. Plaintiff Isaac Orta Vieyra is a 32-year-old citizen of Mexico who has been detained by ICE in Calhoun since January 2020.
-As a result of the conditions of confinement at Calhoun, Mr. Orta Vieyra is at high risk of contracting COVID-19.

-31. Plaintiff Rudy Sosa Carillo is a 23-year-old citizen of Guatemala who has been detained by ICE in Calhoun since February 2020.
+36. Plaintiff Rudy Sosa Carillo is a 23-year-old citizen of Guatemala who has been detained by ICE in Calhoun since February 2020.
 As a result of the conditions of confinement at Calhoun, Mr. Sosa Carillo is at high risk of contracting COVID-19.

+37. Plaintiff Min Dan Zhang is a 49-year-old citizen of China who has been detained by ICE in Calhoun since August 22, 2019.
+As a result of the conditions of confinement at Calhoun, Ms. Zhang is at high risk of contracting COVID-19.